 Half Windsor Knot

-The Half Windsor knot is another great tie knot to learn as you’re starting off to learn tie knotting.
-It’s considered a medium sized knot, so it’s slightly bigger than the Four in Hand and contrary to its name, the Half Windsor is actually about ¾ of the size of a Full Windsor knot.
+The Half Windsor knot is another great knot to learn as you’re starting off to learn tie knotting.
+It’s considered a medium sized knot, so it’s slightly bigger than the Four in Hand and contrary to its name, it is actually about ¾ of the size of a Full Windsor knot.
 This results in it being a better choice for a bit wider collar compared to the Four in Hand knot.
 Furthermore, if it’s tied correctly, it can result with a deep dimple!

 Full Windsor Knot

 The Windsor knot or also known as the Full Windsor or mistakenly known as the Double Windsor, so it can be differentiated from the Half Windsor, is another classic tie knot that was named after the Duke of Windor who was also known as King Edward VIII since he loved wearing full knots and used thick fabrics for his ties.
-It’s symmetrical with a triangular knot, easy to release, and it’s considered one of the most formal types of tie knots.
+It’s symmetrical with a triangular knot, easy to release, and it’s considered one of the most formal types of necktie knots.

 This knot requires additional tie length compared to the other two knots we have discussed, so it’s not suitable for regular tie lengths, especially with taller people or people who have a larger neck size due to this knot having two wrappings.
-In addition, the triangle knot is much bigger in size too, so it’s best for wide spread collar shirts and you should avoid using skinny ties with the Full Windsor knot due to the big triangular knot.
+In addition, the triangle knot is much bigger in size too, so it’s best for wide spread collar shirts and you should avoid using skinny ties with this knot due to the big triangular knot.

 Also known as the Oriental, Kent knot, and Petit Noeud, the Simple Knot is literal in its name as it is very easy to learn and has the smallest number of steps.
 The knot itself is asymmetrical and compact but it might lean towards one side.
 It works well with people who have larger nick sizes or taller people since you don’t use a lot of tie length.
 It has one of the smallest (if not the smallest) tie knots out of all the other knots.
-An interesting side note is that the Simple knot is not popularly used in the West, maybe because there’s no self-release function, but it remains to be heavily used in China!

 Named after Lord Kelvin or William Thompson, who was a mathematical physicist and engineer, the Kelvin Knot can be described as a descendant of the Simple Knot that starts off by lying inside out, resulting in an inverted tail.
 The knot is similar to the Four in Hand knot, but it’s more full since you add an additional wrap and a bit angled.
 The Kelvin knot does need a bit more tie length than its predecessor and it’s recommended to use thinner ties with a slightly medium width for the best ratio.